Pawel2221/dbt_ga4_attribution_models/README.md

 ### Quick Start

+The dbt models are organized into the following folders, in this order: `staging -> source -> transformed -> attribution_model -> explore`.

 A more comprehensive overview of the project process is provided in the video below:

 ### Desired outcome